-Whether it is your first time in Tokyo or if you are a regular of this Amazing city, this list should help you identify the best of the best when it comes to Ramen.
+Whether it is your first time in Tokyo or if you are a regular of this Amazing city; This list of the TOP 5 Best Ramen in Tokyo should help you identify the best of the best when it comes to Ramen.
 5 Must-try to fill your belly and put a smile on your foodie’s face.
 Itadakimasu!

 1. Afuri – Yuzu Shio Ramen:

 Who are they: The restaurant AFURI is named after the Mount Afuri, a mythic 1252 metre-high mountain on the east edge of the Tanzawa mountains in Kanagawa prefecture.
 The restaurant is a must-visit for all the Ramen lovers doing a pilgrimage in the Foodie Capital.
 They serve an unmissable, unique citrus-based Ramen worth queuing for.

 What to order: The Yuzu Shio Ramen (¥980).
 The Ramen at Afuri is different from a Ramen you would get elsewhere.
 Their signature Ramen is based on a fresh chicken & dashi broth enhanced with a splash of yuzu, a small yellow citrus native to Asia.
 This combination creates a unique, clean, lighter and delicate flavour.
 In addition to that the Yuzu Shio Ramen Ramen is topped with your usual garnish and an amazing Grilled Chashu, cooked over charcoal.

 Where to find them: AFURI has Restaurants all over Tokyo: Ebisu, Harajuku, Nakameguro, Azabujuban, Roppongi, Shinjuku

 2. Tsuta – Shoyu Soba (Black Truffle Ramen):